AstraLuma/astraluma.github.io/dunix.md

 ---------------
 * Node management is Peer-to-Peer
 * Each node has a list of peer nodes and maintains the status of each of its peers
-* The status information is things primarily involved in fork decisions (ie CPU load, distance to FS pieces)
+* The status information is things primarily involved in fork decisions (eg CPU load, distance to FS pieces)

 To Move Between Nodes
 ---------------------